 We try to ensure that our communications are as effective as possible so that we make the best use of the money we spend on them.
 This means communicating with people in different ways, appropriate to them.

-In certain circumstances we will use information about you from publicly available sources such as online registries, websites, media or social media, or personal introductions in order to understand more about your interests and preferences so that we can better tailor our communications – telling you about the things you are likely to be interested in or letting you know of ways to fundraise with us which is relevant to you.
+In certain circumstances we will use information about you from publicly available sources such as online registries, websites, media or social media, or personal introductions in order to understand more about your interests and preferences so that we can better tailor our communications – telling you about the things you are likely to be interested in, letting you know of ways to fundraise with us which is relevant to you and making sure that we only talk to you about a financial level of giving that is appropriate to you.
 We may do this by looking at your career information, peer networks, demographic information, hobbies and interests or other information.

 We will analyse data from our database so that we can understand our supporters.
 For example, we use systems such as Mosaic to create supporter categories within our database based on postcodes and we will, where appropriate, store this information on your record.
 We will also use broad demographic information such as statistics and analysis from third parties to better understand how our own supporter base compares to the general population.
 This helps us to decide who to send our communications to and is useful to ensure the communications you receive are relevant to you.